List of terms

 Status table

-A table displayed in the Instrument window containing the names of system files, the status of the analysis currently in progress, potentially the retention time and identification number of a sample.
+A table displayed in the Instrument window containing the names of system files, the status of the analysis currently in progress.

 Toolbar